reinoud/ansible_role_template/README.md

   - verify that the desired state has actually been reached
   - tear down the testing environment (i.e. stopping the docker containers)

+(if you do not want to run the complete sequence, molecule has other commandline options too. see `molecule --help`)

 ```bash
 $ molecule test